 Are you forever chasing rainbows, but never bringing home the bacon?
 Well, you wouldn't be alone there.
 Photographing rainbows doesn't need a lot of skill, but it does require quite a bit of luck to get one in the right position for a good exposure.

 As we all know, rainbows will only appear when the sun is shining through either raindrops or sprinkled water.
-They can even simply appear sometimes in the clouds, so one must be at the ready at all times.
+They can even simply appear sometimes in clouds or mist, so one must be at the ready at all times.

-If there is a horizon in your shot, don't forget to ensure it is level and try not to place it across the centre of your frame.
+If there is a horizon in your shot, don't forget to make sure it is level and try not to place it in the centre of the frame.

-If you can manually operate your camera, switch it to aperture priority and set it in the mid range from f8 - f11.
+If you can manually operate your camera, switch it to aperture priority and set it in the mid-range.